 · Food – eating out (this includes those trips to the coffee shop)

 · Other – depending on your family, there could be some extra categories

-Getting your spending divided into categories will help you make decisions about necessary expenses versus those that can be cut out.
+Getting your spending divided into categories will help you decide about necessary expenses versus those you can cut out.
 Now that you have the big picture, it’s time to make some tough decisions.

 Step 3: Trim the Fat or Increase Income

 Your expenses may outweigh your income; this is especially true if you have any debt payments.
 As a result, you’ll need to either trim costs or bring in more money.
 Which you choose will depend a lot upon your expenses.